 A new regime for shareholder remedies

-On 1 October 2007 the Act introduces a new statutory procedure enabling a shareholder to bring a claim on the company’s behalf against its directors for negligence, default, breach of duty or breach of trust.
-Claims for actual or proposed acts or omissions will be allowed.
+On 1 October 2007 the Act introduced a new statutory procedure enabling a shareholder to bring a claim on the company’s behalf against its directors for negligence, default, breach of duty or breach of trust.
+Claims for actual or proposed acts or omissions are allowed.

-The new court procedure will be used for all derivative claims commenced on or after 1 October 2007 but, where the director’s act or omission in question occurred before this date, the court will determine the outcome on the basis of the common law applicable at the time of the act or omission.
+The new court procedure applies to all derivative claims commenced on or after 1 October 2007 but, where the director’s act or omission in question occurred before this date, the court will determine the outcome on the basis of the common law applicable at the time of the act or omission.

 This new derivative claims regime has, together with the proposed codification of directors’ duties, been the subject of enormous scrutiny and debate both in Parliament and in the press.
 But is there really an increased risk of litigation?

-Currently a shareholder can only bring proceedings against the directors for breach of the duties owed to their company in extremely limited circumstances.
-The general principle is that it is for the company (not a shareholder) to bring proceedings where it is the injured party.
+Formerly a shareholder could only bring proceedings against the directors for breach of the duties owed to their company in extremely limited circumstances.
+The general principle was that it was for the company (not a shareholder) to bring proceedings where it was the injured party.

 The new procedure